-• To record the attendance for each class period.

-- When substituting under the S&S scheme or when providing cover for personal leave, the teacher will record the attendance on the compass system. - If there is a technical difficulty the class teacher will record the attendance manually on paper and submit to the school Reception. - To impress upon students the importance of regular attendance, insist on punctuality and record those who are late for class. - Acknowledge students, welcome them back and support them on their return to school.
+- When taking the role one must note on the comment section of the compass page the table number of each student.
+This is carried out to ensure contact tracing is carried out to the highest standards. - To record the attendance for each class period. - In the interest of public safety - When substituting under the S&S scheme or when providing cover for personal leave, the teacher will record the attendance on the compass system. - If there is a technical difficulty the class teacher will record the attendance manually on paper and submit it to the school reception. - To impress on students the importance of regular attendance, insist on punctuality and record those who are late for class. - Acknowledge students, welcome them back and support them on their return to school.
 Teachers will ensure that students will complete work that they have missed by their absence from school.